Best workflow software for growing teams

 Opacity usually hides unpleasant surprises.
 If a vendor won’t publish pricing, they’re either embarrassed by it or planning to charge whatever they think you’ll pay.

 Simple, transparent pricing correlates with simple, transparent software.
-It’s not a perfect rule but it’s held true more often than not.
+Not a perfect rule but it’s held true more often than not.

 Three-year contracts

 Why would a confident vendor need to lock you in?
-Good software retains customers through value, not legal obligation.
+Good software retains people through value, not legal obligation.

 The adoption trap